YannFra/Website-Flask-Bokeh-Geopandas/README.md

 # How to plot an interactive plot in a website.
 All in Python.

 You have a dataset.
-How do you plot this dataset into a website?
+How do you plot this dataset into a website ?
 Well guess what, here again Python can do all of that.
 From opening the dataset to creating a webpage including the interactive plot you did, there is nothing Python cannot do!

 This tutorial/example will go through all the steps required to go from the dataset to inserting your dynamic plot in a webpage.
 We will be plotting the bikeways in San Francisco over the city’s streets.
 The questions this example answers are:
 1. How do you open and plot a geospatial database ?
 We will use GeoPandas to open a shapefile db (.shp).